code-42/CareerDevsInterviewQuestions/README.md

 10. What is Association?
 Your answer:
-Association defines a relationship between classes of objects that allows one object instance to cause another to perform an actin on its behalf.
+> Association defines a relationship between classes of objects that allows one object instance to cause another to perform an action on its behalf.

 11. What is Aggregation?
 Your answer: